Lorak-mmk/EchoConnect/README.md

 ### Use cases:
 -   People with defective/poor computer set
--   Hobbysts and curious people
+-   Hobbyists and curious people

 ### Functionalities:
 -   Data transmission by sound